markjivko/kronup-php/docs/Api/TeamsApi.md

 ## `delete()`

-> Delete team

-Delete a team and unassign all users
+> Teams Delete a team and unassign all users

 {: .new-title }
 > #️⃣ Execute example in terminal